andrewfstratton/quando/docs/nao_setup.md

 When the Nao has booted, you can now:

 - If using a router, discover the Nao IP address, e.g. through the Network table.
-- iOtherwise, you can press the chest button briefly (do not hold the chest button in - that will shut it down).
+- Otherwise, you can press the chest button briefly (do not hold the chest button in - that will shut it down).
 The Nao will read out it's IP address, e.g. 192.168.1.77.
 If it doesn't it may need a bit more time, or the volume may be too low.

 On a PC, open the IP address in a browser, e.g. http://192.168.1.77.